 - In your own network of contacts, you or your family may know an employer who would be willing to hire and train you as an apprentice.

-- Students can seek out the SSA teacher for more information.
+- Students can seek out the Careers teacher for more information.

 - Begin a relationship with an employer through unpaid work experience first and then get hired as a Secondary School Apprentice.